 Every studio and production company has its own aesthetic and sensibility, and while a significant part of that creative variety can today be chalked up to market forces and conscientious branding, these companies are also still run by humans.
 Things may be a bit more homogenous in this era of mega-studio conglomerates, but the people with the power to green-light projects still have somewhat distinct tastes and inclinations.
 As a result, as Slater explains, there's no one-size-fits-all approach to choosing your focus.

 "Every executive is looking for something different," he says.
-"Some of them are sticklers for character work and dramatic arcs, others are obsessed with the goddamned three-act structure, and still others just want giant set-pieces and big ideas."
+"Some of them are sticklers for character work and dramatic arcs, others are obsessed with the goddamned three-act structure, and still others just want giant set pieces and big ideas."

 Still, if you're going to bet on one aspect of your story becoming a focal point of executives' inquiries, your best bet is focusing on your protagonists and their journeys.
 This was a key discovery for Travis Beacham, the writer of Pacific Rim and the creator of the new Amazon series Carnival Row.

-"Pacific Rim's a good example of this because for a long time, I wanted to make some sort of giant robot, giant monster thing," he says.
+"Pacific Rim's a good example of this, because for a long time I wanted to make some sort of giant robot, giant monster thing," he says.
 "But you can't go in and be like, 'Hey, I want to do something with [a] giant monster,' because [they'll respond], 'You and everybody else, what are you bringing to it?'"

 Beacham instead mulled over his influences and own ideas, trying to find a unique angle.
 Most mecha battle monsters have single pilots — see famous anime series such as Neon Genesis Evangelion and Mobile Suit Gundam for prime examples — and so when Beacham decided that his script's warrior robots would require two pilots, who must be "drift compatible," it went from a standard sci-fi pitch to a story about two characters and their intensely intertwined relationship.

 Suddenly, there were questions to be answered: Do they get along?
 Do they have troubles?
-And, most pressingly, "how are they gonna work their sh** out to save the world?"
+And, most pressingly, "How are they gonna work their sh** out to save the world?"

 The characters, Beacham explains, "are everybody's access point," regardless of genre.
 "Whether you're a fan of monsters or robots or this or that or whatever, everyone's a human being," he says.
 "As long as you're talking about character, you have the universal skeleton key."

 Olan Rogers was a YouTuber who had never really pitched a studio when he began working on the outline for what is now his Adult Swim sci-fi cartoon Final Space.
-He linked up with David Sacks, a TV vet who had produced on The Simpsons and The Tick, amongst other shows, and the two went about hammering out as many details as they could about the world Rogers was building.
+He linked up with David Sacks, a TV vet who had produced on The Simpsons and The Tick, among other shows, and the two went about hammering out as many details as they could about the world Rogers was building.
 When he was in the room with executives at Turner, he had the same realization that Beacham had while he was outlining Pacific Rim.

 "The thing that I realized that everybody really wants to know what the characters' arc is," he tells SYFY WIRE.
 "It's characters, characters, characters, characters.
 We hit those characters on Final Space.
 I want people to feel something in that pitch.
 If you can get them to feel something, then you've accomplished what you want in your story.
 That means they understand the character arc, and they bought it and they're in."